JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/cloud-service-provider/organizations.md

 ### Account Email Address Property

 The CIS Benchmark requires that you associate a contact email address with an AWS account in the event of a breach or security compromise.
-The `email` property for an `aws_account` is only ingested when an AWS integration configuration for the master account has the option selected to enable auto-configuration of AWS organization accounts.
+The `email` property for an `aws_account` is only ingested when an AWS integration configuration for the management account has the option selected to enable auto-configuration of AWS organization accounts.

 If an incorrect/unexpected email address is associated with an AWS account, refer to the following AWS article: [How do I change the email address that's associated with my AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/change-email-address/)